 If you were to choose a 6.5-point teaser, the odds would be -130, and for a 7-point teaser, your odds would be -140.

-The more points you add to your teaser, the shorter the odds become, which means you have less chance of your bet failing.
-Therefore, your chances of winning a bet increase.
+The more points you add to your teaser, the shorter the odds become, which means the chances of your bet losing are reduced dramatically.

 In this instance, we are switching and doing a reverse teaser.
 We are taking the New York Jets at -4.5 and choosing a -6 point spread; the -4.5 changes to -10.5.